-Extended Account Public Key into derivation scheme field as it is, without adding anything else.
-Make sure that
+Extended Account Public Keyinto derivation scheme field as it is, without adding anything else and click

 - Return to the Wasabi Wallet.
 Go to

 Receivebutton and generate a new address.

-Compare the address you see in Wasabi Wallet to addresses shown in BTCPay Server.
-If there's a match,
+- Compare the address you see in Wasabi Wallet to addresses shown in BTCPay Server.
+Find a match,

 # Connecting Wasabi to BTCPay Server Full Node (If you're self-hosting BTCPay)

-After wallets are connected, it is highly-recommended to connect Wasabi to your full node in BTCPay.
+After wallets are connected, it is highly-recommended to connect Wasabi Wallet to your full node in BTCPay.
 The process is easy, but can only be done if you self-host BTCPay and are logged in as

 Admin.
 Tor has to be enabled in BTCPay (it is enabled by default).
 This process enhances privacy even further.